Zug Island: Steel mill

-Iron produced at Zug Island is transported in bottle cars via rail to steelmaking at the main plant while DTE's coke is shipped via rail to supply consumers, chiefly ISG/Mittal, in the merchant metallurgical market.
+Iron produced at Zug Island was transported in bottle cars via rail to steelmaking at the main plant while DTE's coke is shipped via rail to supply consumers, chiefly ISG/Mittal, in the merchant metallurgical market.
 During the industry's peak, thousands of workers were employed on the island with a large percentage of the downriver community supported by the local steel producer.
-Today a few hundred people work on the island with the hourly workers at U.S. Steel represented by United Steelworkers Local 1299.
-In fall of 2008 U.S. Steel halted its production due to the economic downturn, but restarted its production in fall of 2009.
+Recently a few hundred people worked on the island with the hourly workers at U.S. Steel represented by United Steelworkers Local 1299.
+In fall of 2008 U.S. Steel halted its production due to the economic downturn, but restarted it in fall of 2009.

-U.S. Steel announced in December 2019 that they would idle most of its operations in the area, including all of its operations on Zug Island, by April 2020.
+U.S. Steel announced in December 2019 that it would idle most of its operations in the area, including all of its operations on Zug Island, by April 2020.
+Primary steelmaking activities did shut down in April 2020, and the hot strip mill shut down in June of the same year, however in January 2021 the Detroit Free Press reported that there remained 500 employees working at the plant, and that "a few operations [were] ongoing — as long as demand will support them".

 Wildlife

-Despite the island's extremely developed industrial landscape, areas along the south and west shores are left undeveloped to provide habitat for wildlife.
+Despite the island's heavily developed industrial landscape, areas along the south and west shores have been left undeveloped to provide habitat for wildlife.
 Foxes and once-endangered peregrine falcons, which frequent large outdoor structures such as the gantry cranes at the ore docks, thrive on the island and offshore.
 At the bottom of the Detroit River is a man-made bed of coal cinders which serves as a rare spawning site for lake sturgeon, a threatened species.
 Less desirable are the sizable and sometimes troublesome populations of gulls, feral cats and rats.

 Environmental impact

 One of the most pressing problems in the neighborhoods surrounding Zug Island is poor air quality.
 According to an article in the January 20, 2010, edition of the Detroit Free Press, the neighborhoods around the area compose six of the ten most polluted zip codes in Michigan.
-In the article, residents cite air quality samples containing lead and high levels of methyl ethyl ketone, large numbers of cancer and asthma cases, and foul smells with "sparkly" dust that must be removed with toilet cleaner.
-Interviewed separately, residents of the area say the foul smells are strong enough to cause dry heaves.
+In the article, residents cite air quality samples containing lead and high levels of methyl ethyl ketone, large numbers of cancer and asthma cases, and foul smells with "sparkly" dust that can only be removed with toilet cleaner.

 Noise and vibration

-In 2011, the Zug Island area was identified by Canadian scientists and Ontario's Ministry of Natural Resources as the source of mysterious rumblings and vibrations, known as "The Hum", that have plagued hundreds of area residents with cyclical vibrations reportedly being felt in the ground up to fifty miles (eighty kilometres) away.
+In 2011, the Zug Island area was identified by Canadian scientists and Ontario's Ministry of Natural Resources as the source of mysterious rumblings and vibrations, known as "The Hum", that plagued hundreds of area residents with cyclical vibrations, reportedly being felt in the ground up to fifty miles (eighty kilometres) away.